ronaldo0010/Mitigating-SYN-Flood/README.md

   * Packets are parsed up to and incl.
 TCP header.
   * MAC addresses are updated using a lookup table.
   * Packets are modified to strategy used, TCP flags set and state stored by proxy.
-  * State is maintained as match-action table, requiring one lookup for each segment.
+  * State is maintained as a match-action table, requiring one lookup for each segment.
   * IP addresses are swapped.
   * TCP checksum is updated.
   * Packet is transmitted (egress).
 * Cookie Calculation
-  * Integration of crytographic hash functions in P4 data planes is possible for software, NFP and FPGA targets.
+  * Integration of cryptographic hash functions in P4 data planes is possible for software, NFP and FPGA targets.
   * Integration of SipHash as an extern on the software target is possible as it can be added as a library to the hardware dependent t4p4s code.
   * Alternatively, to a raw time-stamp access is by using a table containing a counter to represent a timestamp value which the control plane updates.
 * Whitelisting
   * Match-action Table is used for whitelisting
   * Data plane informs control plane via digest message when a flow or IP address should be whitelisted
   * Control plane adds entry to whitelist table
-  * Alternatively, a bloom-filter DS built in regsters can be used.
+  * Alternatively, a bloom-filter DS built in registers can be used.
 Complexity of implementing this approach makes it less appealing (evicting outdated entries, increased resource consumption of P4 program).

-## VT role in flow montitoring application
+## VT role in flow monitoring application
 ![text here](assets/tap.jpeg)

 On a probe flow records are created for every SYN-packet received, If A wants to flood B's server and VT is in the middle.
-Without protection VT's montoring system/probe will also be flooded.
+Without protection VT's monitoring system/probe will also be flooded.
 To prevent this from happening VT can:

 - Deploy a PDP between the network tap and -Probe
 - Program PDP s.t only ACK-packets and all packets from whitelisted source are allowed to reach Network Probe
-- Add the source address of the ACK packet (on the Probe) to a whitelist if list does not contain current packet-source.
+- Add the source address of the ACK packet (on the Probe) to a whitelist if the list does not contain the current packet-source.
 - Add a counter on PDP keeps track of amount of SYN-packets received.
 - Add a counter on Probe keeps track of amount of ACK-packets received
 - If # SYN != # Ack, then VT knows that a Server is under-attack and inform target server operators (dalk nie moontlik nie, since flood could happen in < 13 min [Sandre](https://www.researchgate.net/publication/241631418_The_effects_of_DDoS_attacks_on_flow_monitoring_applications) )
-- Goal-spesific NIC on Probe might be needed s.t only ACK-packets are expected.
+- Goal-specific NIC on Probe might be needed s.t only ACK-packets are expected.

 ### Results
 Summary of the results obtained by [Scholz, 2020].